 Option A:

-Where a losing registrant challenges the initial UDRP/URS decision by filing suit in a national court and the IGO that succeeded in its initial UDRP/URS complaint also succeeds in asserting a claim of jurisdictional immunity in that court, the decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated.
+Where a losing registrant challenges the initial UDRP/URS decision by filing suit in a national court of mutual jurisdiction and the IGO that succeeded in its initial UDRP/URS complaint also succeeds in asserting jurisdictional immunity in that court, the decision rendered against the registrant in the predecessor UDRP or URS shall be vitiated.

 Option B:

-In relation to domain names registered before [date], then Option A applies.
-In relation to domain names registered after [date], Option C shall apply for a limited period (duration to be determined).
-At the expiration of this limited period, ICANN and the various dispute resolution providers (including any who have administered arbitration proceedings under the new Option C) will conduct a review to determine if there were any negative consequences as a result of “trying out” Option C in this way.
+In relation to domain names with a CREATION DATE before [date], then Option A applies.
+In relation to domain names with a CREATION DATE on or after [date], Option C shall apply.
+After five (5) years or 10 instances of Option C being utilized, whichever occurs first, ICANN and the various dispute resolution providers (including any who have administered arbitration proceedings under the new Option C) will conduct a review to determine the impact, both positive and negative, as a result of “trying out” Option C.

 Option C: